Circular orders: topology and continuous actions

-\begin{remark} Theorems \ref{t:CompletionEmbeddingAndDensity} and \ref{t:NovakMinimality} show that Nov\'{a}k's regular completion is the \emph{least} circularly ordered compactification of $(X,R)$, fully analogous to the linear theory.
-For a LOTS $(X,\leq)$ there are two classical roads to the least orderable compactification: Kaufman’s order-topological construction via closed ideals \cite{Kaufman1967} and the Dedekind--MacNeille completion \cite{BM}.
+\begin{remark} Theorems \ref{t:CompletionEmbeddingAndDensity} and \ref{t:NovakMinimality} demonstrate that Nov\'{a}k's regular completion is the \emph{least} circularly ordered compactification of $(X,R)$, fully analogous to the linear theory.
+For a LOTS $(X,\leq)$, there are two classical approaches to the least orderable compactification: Kaufman’s order-topological construction via closed ideals \cite{Kaufman1967} and the Dedekind--MacNeille completion \cite{BM}.
 As noted in \cite[p.~580]{BM}, they coincide.
-Nov\'{a}k’s regular cuts (gaps and lower point-cuts) are the circular counterparts of Dedekind cuts (gaps and principal cuts), and the same universal property holds in the circular setting. \end{remark}
+Nov\'{a}k’s regular cuts (gaps and lower point-cuts) serve as the exact circular counterparts of Dedekind cuts (gaps and principal cuts), satisfying the same universal property in the circular setting. \end{remark}